fmachadoweb/javascript-memory-game/README.md

 <!-- RELASES NOTES -->
 ### RELASES NOTES

-* V2.0 - Added Buttom's of JUMP.
+* V2.0 - Added Buttom's of Restart Game and Back to login page.

 <p align="right">(<a href="#top">back to top</a>)</p>